jakobop1210/TDT4225-Assignments/assignment3/README.md

 docker-compose down
 ```

-You can then access the database at `mongodb://root:example@localhost:27017?authSource=admin` using a MongoDB client or application like MongoDB Compass
+You can then access the database at `mongodb://root:example@localhost:27017?authSource=admin` using a MongoDB client or application, like MongoDB Compass.

 ### Setup python